ISECooker Construction

 We’ve used three different kinds of heaters.
 Resistive heaters, Diodes, and Positive Thermal Coefficient (PTC) Thermistors.

-Ethiopia has an enormous cottage industry that has perfectly solved and tested this challenge… constructing stoves, especially mitads for making the traditional Ethiopian bread, injera.
-While you can buy injera stoves made in large factories, they are also made in small shops by winding an electric coil through a maze carved into a ceramic disk.
+Ethiopia supports a cottage industry that has perfectly solved and tested this challenge… constructing stoves, especially mitads for making the traditional Ethiopian bread, injera.
+While you can buy injera stoves made in large factories, they are also made in small shops by winding an electric coil through a path carved into a ceramic disk.

 The electrode connection is made by folding the coiled wire over on itself twice and tightly twisting the four wire sections with pliers.
 It makes a perfect connection because it’s the same wire, and the electrode’s resistivity is less than that of the coil because it consists of four wire sections.
 The pictures below show the process in this video.

-The plates that hold the heater wire are etched into low strength machinable ceramic disks with a large compass-like tool.
-However, in Nepal, the indentation is pressed directly into the soft clay before firing, resulting in a better surface and indents to better hold the heater wire.
-At right are two 200 W heaters: One that is 8 Ohms for the ~ 36 V output of two (100 W) solar panels in series, and one is 250 Ohms for (~ 220 V) line voltage.
+The grooves that hold the heater wire are etched into rather soft, machinable ceramic disks with a large compass-like tool.
+However, in Nepal (Bhaktapur), the indentation for the coiled NiCr wire is pressed directly into soft clay before firing, resulting in indentations that better hold the heater wire.
+At right are two 200 W heaters: at left is 8 Ohms for the ~ 36 V output of two (100 W) solar panels in series; at right is 250 Ohms for (~ 220 V) line voltage.
+Both heating elements have low resistance folded electrodes that should be a few cm long to maintain the junction between the hot NiCr wire and the copper power cable.

-While trying to make the low-resistance electrode ends for the thinner wire, the wire repeatedly broke.
+While trying to make the low-resistance electrodes for the thinner wire, the wire is prone to breaking during the twisting.
 I was finally able to make an electrode for the thin wire by making an electrode with slightly thicker wire winding through one layer of thin wire.
 In the pictures below, the thinner wire is in the lower right.
 From left, the first folding; the second folding with the thin wire woven in; twisting the electrode tight, finished electrode with the thicker wire cut away.

 5) Drawing Power from the Solar Panel